Healthy Hamburger Helper

 Add in chopped onion.
 Cook for 3 minutes.
 Stir to prevent burning.

-Then, add in all remaining ingredients.
+Then, add in all remaining ingredients (the pasta will be uncooked at this point).
 Stir to combine.

 Bring mixture to a boil.
 Lightly boil for 5 minutes.